Bakeita/Machine-Learning-Models/README.md

-# SimpleLinearRegerssion
+# Machine Learning Models

-Simple demo of linear regression using numpy,pandas and matplotlib for Visualization
+Simple demo of some known machine learning models without using any framework.